-- 01. The name and complete address of the manufacturer; and where the manufacturer is not the packer or bottler the name and complete address of the brand owner along with the licence number of the packing or bottling unit. - 02.
-The address shall be preceded by the words "Manufactured by" or "Mfg. by" or "Mfd. by" or Pkd. by" or "Marketed by" or "Mkt by" or "Imported by". - 03.
+- 1. The name and complete address of the manufacturer; and where the manufacturer is not the packer or bottler the name and complete address of the brand owner along with the license number of the packing or bottling unit. - 2.
+The address shall be preceded by the words "Manufactured by" or "Mfg. by" or "Mfd. by" or "Marketed by" or "Mkt by" or "Imported by". - 3.
 Where the food is imported into India, the package shall also carry the name and complete address of the importer in India.
-If the food is manufactured outside India and thereafter packed and bottled in India, the package shall also bear the name of the country of origin and the name and complete address of the importer and the premises of packing or bottling in India. - 04.
-The FSSAI logo and licence number shall be displayed against a contrasting background on the label of the food package as below (refer to Order dated 10th February 2017 for details).
+If the food is manufactured outside India and thereafter packed and bottled in India, the package shall also bear the name of the country of origin and the name and complete address of the importer and the premises of packing or bottling in India. - 4.
+The FSSAI logo and license number shall be displayed against a contrasting background on the label of the food package as below